utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-version-control/forking-elements.md

 > To keep all changes on your fork, select **Keep all changes to source**.
 To keep all changes on the parent element, select **Keep all changes to destination**.

 After you resolve the conflicts, select **Pull changes** to [pull the updates](#pull-updates-from-a-parent-element).

-## Edit a fork

-To change a forked element's name or label, do the following:

-1. Select the fork in the sidebar.
-1. In the overview tab that appears, select the fork's name or label to edit it.
-1. Select anywhere outside the name or label to save your changes.